Wearing headphones for hours on end while gaming can be annoying and restrictive.

 Bass is sometimes all that matters to folks, and we tested each of our sets to see how the bass delivery impacted the overall sound at low, medium & high volumes.
 It’s quite common that speaker solutions work well concerning one category and not the others.

 We had multiple people from our team sample different speaker systems without them being aware of the brand or system.
-The placement or separation of satellites is another thing which we tried to standardize.
-We kept both at least 3 feet apart which is a pretty standard setup on desks.
-In the case of our high-end models, we tried a different special arrangement of about 7 feet which we felt was optimal if people opted to utilize them with their TV sets in addition to their PCs.
+The placement or separation of satellites is another thing that we tried to standardize.
+We kept both at least 3 feet apart, which is a pretty standard setup on desks.
+In the case of our high-end models, we tried a different special arrangement of about 7 feet, which we felt was optimal if people opted to utilize them with their TV sets in addition to their PCs.